bmc/argot/index.md

 1. The `option` method takes a type parameter.
 In this case, we've supplied an `Int`, indicating that we want to convert the value to an `Int`.
 2. The valid names for the option are specified in the initial parameter, a list.
-The single-character name, "i", corresponds to a "-i" option on the command line.
-The multicharacter name, "iterations", corresponds to "--iterations".
+The single-character name, "i", corresponds to a `-i` option on the command line.
+The multicharacter name, "iterations", corresponds to `--iterations`.

 ### Introducing Automatic Conversions